 No, you will not need to submit receipts if the retailer has an IRS-approved system.
 Only IRS pre-approved health care items can be purchased with the prepaid LyfeVault Card at check out.
 However we do recommend you keep your sales receipts for any IRS audit purposes.

 What happens if I use my prepaid LyfeVault® VISA® Card at a retailer that does not have the IRS-approved inventory system?

 Your LyfeVault Card will only be accepted at retailers that have an active IRS-approved inventory system.
 Your LyfeVault Card will be declined at any retailer that does not have the system.
-If your purchase is declined because the retailer is not a participating member of the IIAS system, you can pay for your items with another form of payment, and then submit your receipts along with a LyfeBank claim form and submit both to our office for reimbursement.
+If your purchase is declined because the retailer is not a participating member of the IIAS system, you can pay for your items with another form of payment, and then submit your receipts along with a LyfeBank claim form and submit both to our office for payment from your account.

 If my doctor has prescribed or documented a need for an item that is not on the list of eligible expenses, can I still use my LyfeVault Card?